Upscale Greek seafood w/ great lunch specials. Pricey but worth it for business & celebrations.

-"Recommended dishes include whole branzino, octopus, lamb chops, and meze.
-The three-course lunch special is frequently highlighted as a great value."
+"Specific recommended dishes include whole branzino, octopus, red prawns, lamb chops, and meze.
+The 3-course lunch special is frequently highlighted as a good value option."

-Overall, customers view this restaurant positively, often recommending it for its ambiance and quality Greek and Mediterranean seafood.
-While some note it can be expensive, the lunch specials are frequently praised as a good value.
+Customers generally view this restaurant positively, often recommending it for its upscale atmosphere and quality Greek seafood, though some note it can be expensive.
+The lunch special is frequently cited as a good value.

 Important Note